Ganesan-Chandran/vscode-fetch-client/README.md

 <a name="headers"></a>
 ### 5) Headers

 We can add the headers for API testing.
-Fetch Client gives the suggestion on various headers and corressponding values in the header section.
+Fetch Client gives the suggestion on various headers and corresponding values in the header section.

 ![fetch-client Screenshot](https://github.com/Ganesan-Chandran/vscode-fetch-client/blob/main/images/header-suggestion.png?raw=true)